 3. Quick Navigation

 When you are working between a number of different spreadsheets, jumping between different files can be a little annoying.
 You can make this step faster with this keyboard shortcut.
-Ctrl + Tab will allow you shift between different excel spreadsheets freely.
+Ctrl + Tab will allow you to shift between different excel spreadsheets freely.

 4. Formula Trick 1